“The true way to live is to enjoy every moment as it passes, and surely it is in the everyday things around us that the beauty of life lies.”

 Hang Clothes on a Line

 Out of necessity, the Ingalls hung their clothes on the clothesline each day after washing them by hand.
 Today, while we have the modern technology of a dryer, many people still use a clothesline to dry their clothes.
-It not only saves electricity costs, but also gives them a fresh airy scent.
-The Ingalls girls helped their Ma with the laundry, and being outdoors made the chore quite enjoyable.
+It not only saves the cost of electricity, but also gives them a fresh airy scent.
+The Ingalls children helped their Ma with the laundry, and being outdoors made the chore more enjoyable.

 Pa learned how to do just about everything they needed to do.
 And if he didn’t know how to do something – he read books and learned through jumping right in and trying to do it.
 He learned how to be a wheelwright in the Christmas at Plum Creek episode to earn extra money to surprise Ma with a cookstove, he repaired an antique chair, and Pa always worked with wood to create things for the family.
 He hand-carved their wood mantle and carved CI + CI into it with love and care.
 He also built Carrie a cradle, Ma a carved headboard, Laura a saddle for her pony, and many more treasured gifts.